 - Any required screening or such as DBS and credit checks.

-Some information about employees can be kept without their permission, such as name and addresses.
-However, consent must be given to keep sensitive data such as medical conditions, and this data should be protected with the highest security.
+Employers can collect some information about employees without their permission, such as name and addresses.
+However, you must receive consent to keep sensitive data about things like medical conditions.
+Businesses should protect sensitive data such as this with the highest levels of security.
 Once all necessary checks are made and the new starter has begun, a contract of employment should be issued and agreed upon.
 This should happen within two months of starting.

-During the period of time an individual is employed, measures should be taken to protect their data.
+During the period of time an individual is in employment, measures should be taken to protect their data.
 Only appointed staff members should be responsible for processing and accessing personnel files, including data regarding sickness and absence.
-Companies are recommended to limit record keeping and reports to non-specified absence records; specific information about illnesses or compassionate leave could be considered as sensitive.
+Companies should limit record keeping and reports to non-specified absence records; specific information about illnesses or compassionate leave could be highly sensitive.

 It’s important to remember that employees maintain the right to access information held about themselves.
 This can include absence records, disciplinary or training records, appraisal or performance review notes, email logs, and information held in personnel files.

-What should be done with applicant information once they leave?
+What should you do with applicant information once they leave?

 Once an employee leaves, many companies will prioritise protecting their own assets.
 This will often include revoking the ex-employee’s access to company files or accounts, changing entry codes to buildings, and destroying any identifiable uniform belonging to the employee.
 However, companies must also remember to protect the information of the ex-employee by adhering to retention periods of sensitive records.

-Additional information about retention periods for human resource and employee data at the Information Commissioner’s Office in August 2018 can be seen below.
+Additional information about retention periods for human resource and employee data at the Information Commissioner’s Office in August 2018 are shown below.
 This is relevant for recruitment agencies, as well as HR departments.

 Retention and Destruction Periods: